 Travel from Rhode Island up to Maine on a family trip or a romantic getaway.
 It can be a fall foliage trip or a great summer trip with kids to hit the beaches on Block Island, mansions in Newport, charming towns of Cape Cod, the Freedom Trail in Boston, lobstering in Maine or hiking in Acadia National Park.
 Check it all out on a New England Road Trip with Teens.

 This trip will take you through Michigan, Wisconsin, Illinois, and a bit of Indiana.
 It’s the prettiest summer trip that’s perfect for families and you can combine it with a Midwest college tour.
-Make sure to see the Pictured Rocks National Lakeshore.
+Chicago is such a cool city especially in summer.
+If you’ve never been to Wisconsin, get it on your list ASAP for a summer or fall trip with foliage and football.
+Don’t miss Pictured Rocks National Lakeshore and Sleeping Bear Dunes at the top of Michigan for beautiful beaches and interesting landscape.

 USA National Parks Are One of the Best Trip Ideas